Kathryn McCamant

-Kathryn "Katie" McCamant is an American architect and author based in Nevada City, California.
-She is known for her work developing the concept of cohousing in the United States, including authoring two books on the topic.
-She and her partner Charles Durrett designed more than 55 cohousing communities across the United States.
+Kathryn "Katie" McCamant is an American architect, developer and author based in Nevada City, California.
+She is known for her work introducing the concept of cohousing in the United States, including co-authoring two books (with her former partner, Charles Durrett) which introduced cohousing to the English-speaking world.
+She has designed, developed and consulted on dozens of cohousing communities across the United States, Canada and elsewhere.

 Education

 McCamant has a B.A. in architecture from University of California, Berkeley and a graduate degree from the Royal Academy of Art and Architecture in Copenhagen, Denmark.